YvesCoding/vuescroll/README.md

   <img src="https://github.com/wangyi7099/pictureCdn/blob/master/allPic/vuescroll/show.gif?raw=true" width="800"  alt="Demo"/>
 </p>

-Vuescroll is a scrollbar plugin based on Vue.js 2.X, it is very easy to use, no complex options and every options has its default value.
+Vuescroll is a scrollbar plugin based on Vue.js 2.X, it is very easy to use, no complex options and each option has its default value(It means you don't even have to write any configuration).
 Just wrap the content by `<vue-scroll>` and a custom scrollbar will show.
 It supports:

 - Customizable scrollbar
 - Pull-to-refresh, push-to-load